Ninja-Squad/spring-events/README.md

 [![Build Status](https://secure.travis-ci.org/Ninja-Squad/spring-events.png)](http://travis-ci.org/Ninja-Squad/spring-events)

-## Disclaimer

-This is in no way an official Spring project.
-I'd like it to become one though.

 ## What is spring-events?

+Spring has support for application events, which allows loose coupling between components.
+But the application events are always fired immediately.
+There is no easy way to have the events fired after the transaction is committed.

-It's a tiny little library that brings CDI-like transaction-bound events to Spring.
+spring-events a tiny little library that brings CDI-like, transaction-bound events to Spring.
 The goals of this project are:

  - to be able to fire any kind of event in a Spring application.
 The events don't have to extend any specific class or to implement any specific interface.